 How to Clean Lead Aprons & Prevent Hospital Acquired Infections

 Most lead apron cleaning guides or policies will recommend wipes and sprays, but if you’re not cleaning your garments with both regular wipe-downs and quarterly deep cleaning and sanitization, you could be putting your staff and patients at risk of hospital-acquired infections (HAIs).
+Regular garment cleaning maintains the integrity of personal protective equipment, such as lead aprons, and reducing contamination risks.

-We’ve even experienced these risks ourselves
+We’ve even experienced these risks ourselves.

 The NIH reports that biofilm formation is associated with 65% of microbial infections and 80% of chronic illnesses.